Stivvo/wayPreview/README.md

 * ``wayPreviewClient`` command line tool to open files and set options (runs instantly)
 * ``wayPreviewServer`` the window (always running)
-* ``config/wrapWayPclient.sh`` and ``config/wrapWayPserver.sh`` append to the
-    client and to the server respectively default options and open a file passed as argument.
-Keep in mind that the server wrapper will run just for the first time, then only use the client wrapper until you close the server.
+* ``config/wrapWayP*.sh`` append to the client and to the server respectively default options and open a file passed as argument.
+Keep in mind that the server wrapper will run just for the first time.
-* ``wrappers/*.sh`` just run the ``config/*.sh`` wrappers for the current user.
-* ``wrapSetPos.sh`` contains window manager specific commands (sway in my case, but you can easily customize it) to set the position of the server window (when using --wx and --wy options, see below) and then focus tiling windows, since some window managers ignore the position set from the program itself.
+* ``config/wrapSetPos.sh`` contains window manager specific commands (some window managers ignore the position set from the application itself) to set the position of the server window, if ``--wx`` and ``--wy`` options are provided to wayPreviewServer, and focus tiling windows.
 It is meant to be used only in floating mode.
-If --wx and --wy aren't set to wayPreviewServer, it is implicitly run with -1 -1 as parameters, so it just focuses tiling without setting the position
+* ``wrappers/*.sh`` just run the matching ``config/*.sh`` for the current user.

 My fork of fff works out of the box with wayPreview.
 However, most terminal file managers have a configuration file that allows to bind keys to shell commands.
-It's better to configure your file manager to use the shell wrappers to separe your file manager's config from wayPreview's config.
+It's better to configure your file manager to use the shell wrappers to isolate your file manager's config from wayPreview's config.

 The use of wayPreview isn't necessarily limited to previews for terminal file